What to Expect at Your Virginia Workers Compensation Hearing – Call Workers Comp Lawyer Corey Pollard

 Virginia Workers Compensation Commission On the Record Decision

-Rule 2.1 of the Rules of the Virginia Workers Compensation Commission explains when a decision on the record is appropriate.
+Rule 2.1 of the Rules of the Virginia Workers Compensation Commission explains when a decision on the record is appropriate and an in-person workers’ comp hearing is unnecessary.
 The rule states:

 When it appears there is no material fact in dispute as to any contested issue, determination will proceed on the record.
 After each party has been given the opportunity to file a written statement on the evidence supporting a claim or defense, the Commission shall enter a decision on the record.